-- 7.2 Independent Travel Trainers support schools and colleges in providing identified young people with the skills necessary to support them with more opportunity to access a wider range of facilities including transport. - 7.3 Schools and colleges work in partnership with the travel trainers, learners and their families to enable learners to achieve greater levels of competency in their independent travel. - 7.4 If you would like more information about the work of the Independent Travel Trainers' role please contact:-
+- 7.2 Independent Travel Trainers support schools and colleges in providing identified young people with the skills necessary to support them with more opportunity to access a wider range of facilities including transport. - 7.3 Schools and colleges work in partnership with the travel trainers, learners and their families to enable learners to achieve greater levels of competency in their independent travel. - 7.4 If you would like more information about the work of the Independent Travel Trainers' role please contact:- jcain@wakefield.gov.uk

-Wakefield Council Children and Young People Independent Travel Training Room 42, County Hall Wakefield WF1 2QL Telephone : 01924 306348 E-mail : twilsher@wakefield.gov.uk jcain@wakefield.gov.uk IndependentTravelTrainingTeam@wakefield.gov.uk
+Wakefield Council Children and Young People Independent Travel Training Wakefield One PO Box 700 Burton Street Wakefield WF1 2EB

+Telephone : 07917227816, 07827663486 E-mail : twilsher@wakefield.gov.uk

+IndependentTravelTrainingTeam@wakefield.gov.uk